 MOUNTAIN VALLEY will adhere to the following minimum schedules and requirements for conducting inspections of all temporary erosion and sediment controls and stormwater management BMPs for all areas of a project in the Commonwealth.
 MOUNTAIN VALLEY is subject to varying inspection frequencies consistent with the respective requirements of the Construction General Permit, VESCP, and VSMP.
+If adverse weather causes the safety of the inspection personnel to be in jeopardy, the inspection may be delayed until the next business day on which it is safe to perform the inspection.
+Any time inspections are delayed due to adverse weather conditions, evidence of the adverse weather conditions shall be included in the SWPPP with the dates of occurrence.
 The frequencies and requirements outlined below consolidate these requirements.